mohit614/spacecrab/README.md

 ## Overview ##

 ### Quickstart ###
+1. Install the SpaceCrab dependencies. `pip install -r requirements.txt`
 1. Ensure you have valid AWS credentials in your environment.
-2. Run `python manager.py` and answer the questions.
+1. Run `python manager.py` and answer the questions.

 ### Slower Start ###
 1. Build an empty AWS account, that you will only use for this alerting.
 You're going to distribute these keys all over the place, and they're relatively safe but keep it away from your prod infrastructure.